 My teacher was nice to me.
 She did what she could to help me feel comfortable.
 Still I kept pretty much to myself.
 That was until recess.
+We went outside to play and the teacher was trying to get me to play tag with the other hide.
+I didn't feel like playing

 We went outside to play and the teacher was trying to get me to play tag with the other kids.
 I didn't feel like playing tag so I sat by myself.

-The teacher tried to get me to play on the swings and on the seesaw, but I didn't want to do either of these things.
+The teacher tried to get me to play on the swings, and on the seesaw, but I didn't want to do either of those things.
 I just wanted to sit by myself.

-If Spunky showed up I'd play

-with her with no hesitation.
+If Spunky showed up, I'd play with her without hesitation.

 "Hi," the high voice said.
 I looked up.
 There was this girl who had red hair in pigtails.
-She had these freckles and eyes that were blue as the sky.
+She had these few freckles and eyes as blue as the sky.
 She looked down at me and smiled.
 She had no front teeth, but the smile was friendly.
-"My name is Amy.
-Wanna play some jumping jacks?" she asked.
+"My name is Amy, Wanna play some jumping jacks?" she asked.

 Instantly the ice melted.
 We played jumping jacks until the bell rang.
 We were regular partners in jumping jacks after that.

-The next day we played on the swings and seesawed and played tag.
+The next day we played on the swings and see-sawed, and played tag.
 It wasn't long before the other kids were in there playing with us.

-Today I wonder about Amy and what she is doing.
+Today, I wonder about Amy and what she is doing.

-I can say, however, and with much pride, that I was one of the first to be accepted into the public schools when much prejudice was felt in every part of Alaska.

-But Amy, you were the first to accept someone who you recognized wasn't very different from you by any long shot.
-Your attitude made a great difference and set the tone for what was to later come.
-I thank you, along with a host of other people like you, who made it much easier for people like me during a period of difficult times.
+I can say with much pride, I was one of the first to be accepted into the public schools when much prejudice was felt in every part of Alaska.But Amy, you were the first to accept someone you recognized wasn't very much different from you by a long shot.
+Your attitude made a great difference, and set the tone for what was to come later.
+I thank you, along with a host of other people like you, who made it much easier for people like me during some very difficult times.

-Editor's Note: Kadashan is Tlingit author Bertrand J. Adams, Sr. from Yakutat.
+Editor's note: Naats'keek is Bert Adams, Sr. of Yakutat.